Integralist/Node-Learning/README.md

 - Destruction (`DELETE`)

 Some people refer to these operations as CRUD, and pretty much everything you do in your API centers around doing one of these things to objects.

+Try to version your API so that users can opt-in to the particular version of your API. `domain.com/api/v1/albums/photos/`